rayyuan90/rayyuan.github.io/_posts/2016-08-09-My learning schedule and memo(node.js React and react-native redux graphQl ParseServer).md

 const mongoose = require('mongoose');
 mLab is a fully managed cloud database service that hosts MongoDB databases;
 Heroku is a cloud platform as a service (PaaS) supporting several programming languages that is used as a web application deployment model

+---
+ do not use map index as the key of each item:
+Let me explain, a key is the only thing React uses to identify DOM elements.
+What happens if you push an item to the list or remove something in the middle?
+If the key is same as before React assumes that the DOM element represents the same component as before.
+But that is no longer true.